 Therefore, if you have a fridge over ten years old, you might want to consider investing in a new Energy Star-rated refrigerator.
 You will see the result in your energy bill after the first month of installation.
 We understand that the thought of buying a new, energy-efficient refrigerator is a significant investment.
 However, the benefits will begin outweighing the costs almost immediately.

 We went through the different types of problems that can arise with your refrigerator earlier, but we didn’t go too in-depth about the extent of the damage.
 This is because it varies for each situation.
 However, regardless of the problem, you should always consult a refrigerator repair technician about any damages before choosing to invest in a new unit.

 But, as a good rule of thumb, if you have multiple faulty parts or if your refrigerator is over ten years old, it is probably time to replace it.
 Consumer Reports recommends replacing your refrigerator if the cost to repair it is more than half the price of buying a new one.

-When it comes to the decision of whether or not to repair or replace your refrigerator and freezer, there are a lot of factors to take into consideration.
-However, based on the specific problem, age of refrigerator, type of refrigerator, and the extent of the damage, you should have a pretty good idea about what to do.
-If you do decide that it is time to buy a new fridge, don’t consider it a bad thing.
+When you decide whether or not to repair or replace your refrigerator and freezer, there are many factors to consider.
+However, based on the specific problem, age, type of refrigerator, and the extent of the damage, you should have a pretty good idea about what to do.
+If you decide that it is time to buy a new fridge, don’t consider it a bad thing.
 You will most likely end up saving yourself thousands of dollars worth of repairs and spoiled food.
-You can also consider it an opportunity to buy that black stainless steel refrigerator, undercounter refrigerator, or French door refrigerator you’ve always wanted.
+You can also consider it an opportunity to buy that black stainless steel refrigerator, under-counter refrigerator, or French door refrigerator you’ve always wanted.